nknewlands/DeepLearningShortCourse/README.md

 **Detecting DNA sites**: This demonstrates the use of a 1D CNN or Long Short-Term Memory (LSTM) model to detect cleavage site/binding site in protein sequences (code in R and python).

-**Weather forecasting using a RNN model** This demonstrates a Recurrent Neural Network (RNN) model to forecast the weather
+**Weather forecasting using a RNN model** This demonstrates a Recurrent Neural Network (RNN) model to forecast the weather (code in R).

 **Detecting Anomolies in TimeSeries using LSTM and GRU models**: This demonstrates the use of a Recurrent Neural Network (RNN) (Long-short term Memory (LSTM) or Gated Recurrent GRU) to detect TimeSeries anomalies in time-series based on quantile prediction (code in R and python).